Protecting your eyes in the tanning bed – here’s why it matters

 1. Photokeratitis – corneal burn

 An acute reaction to UVB.
-Symptoms: pain, burning, light sensitivity, temporary blurred vision.
-It often appears a few hours after exposure and resembles “snow blindness” seen in skiers.
+Symptoms: pain, burning, light sensitivity, and temporary loss of visual sharpness.
+It appears a few hours after exposure and resembles “snow blindness” known from skiing.

-Scientific evidence: A study published in the Journal of the American Optometric Association (1996) showed that 15 minutes of UV exposure in a tanning bed without eye protection can trigger photokeratitis – especially in people with light-colored irises.
+Scientific evidence: Studies from the Journal of the American Optometric Association (J Am Optom Assoc.
+1996) showed that a 15-minute UV exposure in a tanning bed without protection may lead to acute photokeratitis; individuals with light-coloured irises are particularly at risk.

 2. Cataract

-Long-term accumulation of UVB can damage lens proteins, causing clouding and vision distortion.
+Long-term accumulation of UVB may be associated with damage to lens proteins, leading to clouding and impaired vision.

 3. Eyelid and conjunctival cancers

-UVB can induce mutations in epithelial cells.
-The most common: basal cell carcinoma of the eyelid – painless but invasive.
-In severe cases, squamous cell carcinoma of the conjunctiva may develop.
+UVB is considered a risk factor for neoplastic changes in epithelial cells.
+The most common is basal cell carcinoma of the eyelid, painless but invasive.
+In severe cases, conjunctival cancer (e.g. squamous cell carcinoma) may develop.

 4. Macular degeneration (AMD)